 The looming need for digital transformation is no longer a surprise for financial services leaders.
 That doesn’t mean it’s easy to bridge the gap between the systems you have today and the technology that will transform your business tomorrow.

-This isn’t a problem that you can solve by increasing your digital transformation budget.
+This isn’t a problem (Digital Disruption in Financial Services) that you can solve by increasing your digital transformation budget.
 Many organizations lack the internal skills to implement new technologies, address the latest security threats, and keep up with data privacy regulations.
 And as technology continues to change rapidly, it may seem like you never have a chance to catch up.